sermon: The Plan of Salvation in Genesis 3:15

 The redeemer and the restorer of humanity is the Seed, the One that is called ‘He’ here.

 The Seed is a descendant of the woman.
 So, because He is a descendant of a woman, He is a man.
 The Seed of the woman is a man.
-Now it is very clear on this point that the One—the Redeemer, the Savior—comes from a woman.
+It is very clear on this point that the One—the Redeemer, the Savior—comes from a woman.

 We are going to go through these verses.
 They are just texts that support this from the New Testament and I have a few from the Old Testament.
 Let us start in Luke 1, with the promise of the birth of Jesus Christ to Mary.